starknet-edu/counter-workshop/README.md

 ### Goal

-Initialize the `KillSwitch` contract by storing the contract's address given as input variable in the constructor function.
+Initialize the `KillSwitch` contract by storing the contract's address given as an input variable in the constructor function.

 ### Requirements